kashing1999/notes/AI.md

 - How well does a learned model generalise from the data it was trained on to a new test set?
 - Components of generalisation error
   1. Inherent: meaning unavoidable
-  2. Bias: How much is the average model over all training data
+  2. Bias: How much the average model over all training sets differ from the true model?
+High bias makes the model miss relevant data
-  3. Variance: How much models estimated from different training sets differ from each other
+  3. Variance: How much models estimated from different training sets differ from each other?
+High variance causes the algorithm to model the noise
 #### Underfitting
 - Model is too "simple" to represent all the relevant class characteristics
 - High bias and low variance